-These Cheesy Chicken and Broccoli Stuffed Peppers take weeknight comfort food to the next level!
+These Cheesy Chicken and Broccoli Stuffed Peppers are quick, easy, and totally tasty!

 You guys are totally going to hate me, but I’ve been holding out on you.
 I have been sitting on a mini-arsenal of recipes for weeks.
 WEEKS.